henriqueflores12/Using-for-loop/README.md

-the counter and the array both start from 0(rather than 1).so within the loop to select the current item from the array, e,g.,score[i].but remember that it is a number lower then you might expect (e,g.,first itaration is 0 second is 1) a for loop is often used to loop through the items in an array in this example, the score for each round of the test are stored in array caleed scores.
+the counter and the array both start from 0(rather than 1).so within the loop to select the current item from the array, e,g.,score[i].but remember that it is a number lower then you might expect (e,g.,first itaration is 0 second is 1) a for loop is often used to loop through the items in an array in this example, the score for each round of the test are stored in array called scores.

 the total number of items in the array is stored in a variable called arrayLength. this number is obtained using the length property of the array.